kamikaze0923/mcs_eval2_submission/README.md

 chmod a+x MCS-AI2-THOR-Unity-App-v0.0.10.x86_64
 ```

 6. Interaction tasks need a Metric-ff planer to run.
-This repo contains Mac version of the planner.
+This repo contains both a Mac and a Linux version.
 You can refer to the linked website for the source code and compile it for your own system.

 (https://fai.cs.uni-saarland.de/hoffmann/ff.html)